-Aboriginal spirituality is deeply linked to the land that possesses the aborigines.
-All objects live and share the same soul or spirit, and that this spirit is what creates the world.
+Aboriginal spirituality is deeply rooted in the land that the aborigines inhabit.
+It is believed that all objects share the same soul or spirit, and that this spirit is what creates the world.
 Dreamtime is the foundation of Aboriginal religion and culture, and it is believed that the ancestors were either animal spirits, huge snakes, or the Wanadjina.
-The stories enshrined in Aboriginal mythology tell significant truths within the local landscape of each Aboriginal group.
-They effectively cover the entire topography of the Australian continent with cultural nuances and deeper meaning, and train selected audiences with the accumulated wisdom and knowledge of Australian Aboriginal ancestors of time immemorial.
+The stories enshrined in Aboriginal mythology tell significant truths within the local landscape of each Aboriginal group, and they effectively cover the entire topography of the Australian continent with cultural nuances and deeper meaning.

 The Aborigines saw their way of life as the creative acts of dreamers had already ordered and the model that was their legacy, so their mission was simply to live according to the terms of that legacy.
 Therefore, there was no notion of progress or space for competing dogmas or rebellion against the status quo.
 All that existed now was forever fixed in the mythical past, and all that the living were asked to do, to ensure the continuity of their world, was to obey the law of sleep and correctly perform the rituals on which physical and social reproduction was said to depend.
 Human creativity was not excluded, but was explained.The legacy of Dreaming was not a static dead weight of tradition, but was added and animated forever, despite an ideology that proclaimed non-change and the need only to reproduce existing forms.

 This worldview gave spiritual powers and explanations precedence over worldly knowledge or human intellect, and placed everyone directly under the authority of the law rather than that of other people.
 Aborigines were constantly surrounded by evidence of the existence and power of spiritual forces; the landscape itself was a dominant representation of the reality of sleep, and their daily activities were largely a recreation of those of creative beings, rendering religion indivisible from worries of everyday life.
 Outside the ritual realm, and despite men's superior rights over women and older men over younger men, people highly valued their personal autonomy and were likely to react with anger and violence to any attempt by others to deny or diminish it.There is no single founder of aboriginal spirituality.
 The spiritual and cosmological views of Australian Aboriginal cultures were established and passed down through generations.

 Part of listening, learning and living in a respectful relationship with each other involves seeking to understand indigenous spirituality, which is fundamental to the identity and worldview of many indigenous peoples.
 The sampling of pollen fossils from the silt that had settled at the bottom of the craters confirmed the story of aboriginal mythtellers.This was often due to limited interpretations by organizations of what is protected by the Code (foundation of creed) and the lack of recognition of indigenous spiritual beliefs and practices as part of the Code's protections.
 Policies are in place to ensure that indigenous children are placed in culturally appropriate settings whenever possible, and support programs and services facilitate the practice of indigenous spirituality.
 Part of indigenous folklore also includes heroes of culture, prominent figures in the spiritual beliefs of a particular nation.

-Therefore, spirituality is the foundation of religion, the deepest layer of any religious practice and expression.The land, your country, is imbued with the power of the Ancient Spirits from which the aborigines resort.
+Therefore, spirituality is the foundation of religion, the deepest layer of any religious practice and expression.The land, your country, is imbued with the power of Ancient Spirits from which aborigines resort.
 Spirituality is closely linked to culture and ways of life in indigenous communities and requires a more holistic or holistic approach.
-The guarantee in this Charter of certain rights and freedoms shall not be construed as repealing or repealing any aboriginal rights or freedoms, treaties or other rights or freedoms belonging to the aboriginal peoples of Canada, including.
-Australian Aboriginal mythologies have been characterized at the same time as fragments catechism liturgical manual history civilization geography textbook cosmography manual.The PPS also says it will be implemented in a manner that is consistent with and affirms existing aboriginal and treaty rights in Constitutional Act as well as Ontario Human Rights Code Canadian Charter Rights Freedoms.
+The guarantee in this Charter of certain rights and freedoms shall not be construed as repealing or repealing any aboriginal rights or freedoms, treaties or other rights or freedoms belonging to aboriginal peoples in Canada including Australian Aboriginal mythologies have been characterized at same time as fragments catechism liturgical manual history civilization geography textbook cosmography manual.The PPS also says it will be implemented in a manner that is consistent with and affirms existing aboriginal and treaty rights in Constitutional Act as well as Ontario Human Rights Code Canadian Charter Rights Freedoms.
 For Yankunytjatjara aborigines northwestern South Australia Kanyini's law implies everyone responsible each other.